 Contributing to the circular economy from the water cycle is the second key challenge in Amsterdam.
-Many opportunities for recovery and recycling of energy and resources from waste water, drinking water or surface water exist, yet depend on collaboration and implementation between and among other urban stakeholders.
+Many opportunities for recovery and recycling of energy and resources from wastewater, drinking water or surface water exist, yet depend on collaboration and implementation between and among other urban stakeholders.
 In a city with a quickly growing population and rebounding housing market, it is difficult to make circular ambitions come true.
 Yet, the Rainproof project helps to achieve some circular outcomes in the city, with close collaboration for resilience with urban planning, energy services, waste services and mobility.
 One good example is the Hemelswater: Code Blond beer!
 Brewed from rainwater from the roofs of Amsterdam, this project helps to reduce water used for brewing and reuse the excess rainfall.

 The Polderdak, a Dutch invention from the Dakdokters, is a roof garden which also serves as an efficient space for water storage.
 It is surrounded by a small wall (“dike”) with a remote controlled weir.
 Water can be stored in crates, on which the vegetated layer rests.
 Unique to the Polderdak is its multifunctionality.
 Co-benefits are 10 to 30% energy savings; biodiversity and urban farming opportunities; cooling urban heat and capturing particulates.
 The Polderdak South Axis pilot project (2013), with a 1200 m2 and 84 m3 minimum water storage capacity, has inspired other bigger polder roofs in the same part of the city with many more to follow.

 • Artificial recharge and nature management resource area since 1957 (city owned, at the moment part of Waternet)